mistermicheels/learning-notes/data/sql/Optimistic-pessimistic-locking-SQL.md

 -   Tricky if relationships are involved
 -   Does not solve the problem of data being lost if multiple users concurrently edit the description for the same item!

-Could also be useful when validity of update depends on status of related object (linking items to a group, but only if the group has status “Active”), but only if checks for that are at the DB level.
-For example, items could be linked to a separate table holding IDs for active groups.
+Could also be useful when validity of update depends on status of related object , but only if checks for that are at the DB level.
+For example, let's say we can link items to a group, but only if the group has status “Active”.
+We can enforce this at the DB level if we link items to a separate table holding IDs for active groups.
+This way, if we have a transaction adding an item to a group and a concurrent transaction making that group inactive (thus removing it from the active groups table), the DB will not allow both transactions to succeed.

 ### Higher transaction isolation levels